 Pony Club activities run regularly throughout the year, and include rally days, short courses, training clinics, competitions, gymkhanas, polocrosse sessions and even a Christmas party!
 We produce a termly newsletter and events programme to help keep everyone up to date.

 There may be an opportunity for our older, more experienced members take part in local competitions.

-Our training sessions take place on a Wednesday after school from 4.30pm – 6.00pm and Sunday afternoons from 3.00pm – 4.30pm.
+Our training sessions take place on a Tuesday, Wednesday and Thursday from 4.30pm – 6.00pm, Saturday from 9.30am – 11.30am and Sunday afternoons from 3.00pm – 4.30pm.
 Our sessions include a riding lesson and practical and theory pony care.
 The sessions are geared towards members working towards Achievement Badges and Efficiency Tests.
 The cost is £25.00 per person.
 If numbers exceed 12 in ridden rallies we will extend the session from 1½ hour to 2 hours at no extra cost.

 All members have the opportunity to join in with the pony care theory and practical sessions only (no riding) on a Wednesday and Sunday.
 The non-riding fee is £10 per person.